 If you’ve been involved with DeFi at all, the site may look a bit familiar.
 It looks and feels very much like EtherScan – that’s because it’s made by the same team that made EtherScan.

 So once you’ve found your addresses, what else should you keep an eye on?
-There are several handy metrics that track the ongoing activity on BSC, and we’ve collected them in this article: 6 Binance Smart Chain (BSC) Metrics You Should Know.
+There are several handy metrics that track the ongoing activity on BSC, and we’ve collected them in this article: 6 BNB Smart Chain (BSC) Metrics You Should Know.

-Binance Smart Chain has seen some significant development and user activity, and it’s only bound to increase in the future.
+BNB Smart Chain has seen some significant development and user activity, and it’s only bound to increase in the future.

-If you’re interested in DeFi, It may be worth keeping a close eye on it.
+If you’re interested in DeFi, it may be worth keeping a close eye on it.
 Where’s the best place to do that?
 Follow the Binance Chain Community Twitter for the latest updates about BSC.